-Kelly Krumrie is a writer living in Denver, Colorado.
-Her prose, poetry, and reviews appear in DIAGRAM, La Vague, Black Warrior Review, Full Stop, and elsewhere.
+Kelly Krumrie is a writer and teacher living in Denver, Colorado.
+Her work appears in DIAGRAM, La Vague, Black Warrior Review, Full Stop, The Explicator, and elsewhere.
 She writes a monthly column for Tarpaulin Sky Magazine that puzzles over and gives shape to writing, art, and environments that integrate or concern mathematics and the sciences.
-She is currently a PhD candidate in Creative Writing / Literature at the University of Denver where she serves as the Prose Editor for Denver Quarterly.
+She is currently a PhD candidate in English & Literary Arts: Creative Writing at the University of Denver where she serves as Prose Co-Editor for Denver Quarterly.

 PhD (in progress) English & Literary Arts: Creative Writing, University of Denver